 DARK WATERS

-This film by Todd Haynes is based on real events concerning a long running legal battle with DuPont.
+This film by Todd Haynes is based on real events concerning a long-running legal battle with DuPont.

-Mark Ruffalo stars as a corporate lawyer Robert Bilott who reluctantly gets dragged into representing a farmer from his hometown whose cattle are dying in large numbers and in mysterious ways.
+Mark Ruffalo stars as a corporate lawyer Robert Bilott who reluctantly gets dragged into representing a farmer from his home town whose cattle are dying in large numbers and in mysterious ways.

 Superficially it starts off as though this is simply going to be Erin Brockovich Redux.